KingRiq/KingRiq.github.io/index.md

 *	Communicated with 200 clients within a two month period inquiring about recall procedures and customer retention for Staywell under Warner Chilcot Pharmaceutical industry company.

-*	Retained customer relationships by making courtesy calls and assisted 50 retired senior citizens with the delivery of a 90 day supply of medication to their door step for Humana Inc.
+*	Retained customer relationships by making courtesy calls and assisted 50 retired senior citizens with the delivery of a 90 day supply of medication to their doorstep for Humana Inc.

 **Fludd's Notary Public and Consultant Services – Orangeburg, SC**
 *2008-2010*